-The Collaborative Surgical Technology Consortium program model allows apprentices (employer-sponsored) college students to attain an Associate in Applied Science degree in Surgical Technology.
-Lab and clinical education will be dependent on student location.
-Consortium students can take their General Education courses at any college within the Consortium and transfer them to Muskegon Community College.
-Core Courses will be taken through the Michigan Colleges Online (MCO).
-The MCO allows seamless transfer of courses between the colleges in the consortium.
-Each partner college within the consortium will provide preceptors and clinical education sites within their service area for students accepted into the program.
+The Collaborative surgical Technology Consortium program model allows for apprentices (and eventually traditional college students) to attain the Associate of Applied Science degree in Surgical Technology and take the National board examination.
+Lab and practicum education sites will be dependent on student location.
+Consortium students will take their general education courses through their degree-granting college.
+Core courses will be taken through the Michigan Colleges Online (MCO).
+The MCO allows seamless transfer of courses between the provider college (MCC) and the degree-granting college.
+Each partner college will provide preceptors and practicum education sites within their service area for students accepted into the program.